olakara/olakara.github.io/resume/index.md

 description: Resume of Abdel Raoof
 theme: red
 ---
-Six plus years of experience in software development on Microsoft and Java technologies.
+Six years of experience in software development on Microsoft and Java technologies.
 Experienced in design and development of enterprise web applications, content management systems and enterprise application integration.

-*Experience in Web Technology:*
+**Experience in Web Technology:**
 Building and Supporting web applications using Microsoft Technologies (ASP.Net & ASP.Net MVC).
 Developing UI using Ext JS and jQuery.

-*Experience in Enterprise Content Management:*
+**Experience in Enterprise Content Management:**
 Implemented custom applications for content and knowledge management.
 Have also worked with leading industry ECM applications like SharePoint 2013, MOSS 2007, SharePoint 2010 and Documentum.

 <!-- Skills -->